davenquinn/cesium-vector-provider/README.md

 interoperability-geared capabilities into the core library, presumably for commercial reasons (see [the original request](https://github.com/mapbox/mapbox-gl-js/issues/4420)), and the version of Mapbox GL used in these libraries has subsequently become out of date.

+Vector tile support within Cesium JS has been widely discussed for quite some time (see [tracking issue](https://github.com/CesiumGS/cesium/issues/2132)).
 Other efforts to solve this problem include a [standalone vector-tile Imagery Provider](https://github.com/robbo1975/MapboxVectorTileImageryProvider) created by `robbo1975`, and a similar vector tile renderer within the awesome [TerriaJS](https://terria.io) project (see discussion [here](https://github.com/CesiumGS/cesium/issues/6182#issuecomment-362723885)).
-Both of these efforts work well, but they use CPU-based rendering of only the basic aspects of the vector-tile spec, and implement a separate style spec from the Mapbox stack.
+Both of these efforts work well, but they use CPU-based rendering of only the basic aspects of the vector-tile spec, and implement a separate styling approach from the Mapbox stack.
+This project seeks to support vector tiles with as much "drop-in" support for Mapbox approaches as is practicable.

-With the advent of the community-led Maplibre project, the possibility of ongoing integration with a high-performance vector tile renderer, using standard Mapbox JSON styles, has significantly improved.
+The advent of the community-led Maplibre project has significantly improved the prospects for sustainable integration with a high-performance vector tile rendere.
 While this module still uses a [custom fork of Maplibre GL JS](https://github.com/davenquinn/maplibre-gl-js), it has been brought up to date with the modern `v2` series.
 Once we build a better sense of the minimal set of hooks we need to make this integration work, we will seek to merge these changes back to the Maplibre GL codebase